All Episodes

 He essentially presented an alternative idea to the way the president wants to do things, and it was attractive to people, and that's going to be frightening.

-Why do you think there are so few African American conservatives.
+Why do you think there are so few African-American conservatives?

 And here's what Dr. Carson said.

-But I think, you know, there has developed a culture where one party in particular tends to be seen as the one that is protecting you, that is protecting your rights.
+I actually know quite a few of them, but I think, you know, there has developed a culture where one party in particular tends to be seen as the one that is protecting you, that is protecting your rights.

-And that happens to be the Democratic Party for many people in the African American community.
+And that happens to be the Democratic Party for many people in the African-American community.

-What I really would like to aim toward is a situation where we get people to rise and to utilize the tremendous potential that God has given them and to work with each other so that we can all rise together rather than pretty much uh having a class of people and we kind of pat them on the head and say, There, there, you poor little thing, we're gonna take care of you.
+What I really would like to aim toward is a situation where we get people to rise and to utilize the tremendous potential that God has given them and to work with each other so that we can all rise together, rather than pretty much having a class of people, and we kind of pat them on the head and say, there, you poor little thing.

-Oh man, oh man, oh man.
+Oh, man, oh, man, oh, man.

-Not but you hear how he said that.
+But you hear how he said that?

-He could have been talking to the Kowanist Club, who could have been talking to you and your family in the kitchen or in the living room.
+He could have been talking to you and your family in the kitchen or in the living room.

 It was as casual and as unthreatening as it could be.

-But it was pointed, it was correct, and it I think was inspiring.
+But it was pointed, it was correct, and it, I think, was inspiring.

 He took Tapper's question and he expanded on it.